Lake County Vehicle Impound Guide

 After 30 Days

-In Colorado, if a vehicle remains unclaimed for an extended period (typically 30 days or more), the impound lot may be legally permitted to sell it at a lien sale to recover their costs.
-You will lose your vehicle and potentially still be liable for the outstanding fees.
+In Colorado, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+Do not let it reach this point.

 If You Can't Afford the Fees